 Have you ever found yourself staring at an ice cream sundae with the same kind of intensity as you would your true love?
 It’s as if that sundae has the power to comfort you in the way only your beloved could.
 While certainly the sugar rush and chocolate euphoria might help you feel fully alive for that brief moment in time, how is that food serving to replace what you used to receive in your relationship?
-The answer to this question lies in the very nature of why we disconnect in relationships.
+This will help you answer why there are those that experience eating disorders in marriage.
+It all lies in the very nature of why we disconnect in relationships.

 After the anesthesia of love wears off, we begin to open our eyes and see that there are certain things about our partner that we do not particularly like.
 Perhaps our partner is now inattentive or insensitive to our feelings.
 Maybe he/she engages in a habit or behavior that annoys us.
 If we do not feel comfortable talking about our uncomfortable feelings, we will often, consciously or unconsciously, begin to avoid dealing with each other.